|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 After complete removal of its stored potential energy the spent fuel is a non-radioactive rare earth element mixture that potentially has a high commercial value.

 FNRs should incorporate a liquid sodium guard band around the fuel assembly with a thickness sufficient to absorb all the free neutrons.
 Then outside the guard band there is no neutron induced radio activity or material deterioration.
 This feature contrasts with CANDU reactors where the fuel channels and moderator channels must be replaced about every 20 years, the entire reactor must be junked after about 60 years and some of the reactor structural materials remain a radio-toxic hazard for centuries.

 FNRs are fabricated from relatively common metals, primarily: iron, chromium, nickel and sodium.
 The core fuel is a depleted uranium-plutonium-zirconium alloy made from used CANDU fuel.
 The blanket fuel is a uranium-zirconium alloy also made from used CANDU fuel.

-The main issue related to FNR enclosure design is making the enclosure sufficiently robust to safely withstand any credible aircraft or missile impact.
-The reactor external enclosure is a robust steel and concrete structure surrounded by impact absorbing materials.
-The reactor fuel assembly is designed to safely withstand any credible earthquake.
+A FNR enclosure is a robust water tight structure surrounded by impact absorbing materials.
+This enclosure should safely withstand any credible aircraft or missile impact.
+The reactor fuel assembly is suspended on ball bearings to safely withstand any credible earthquake.

 FNR FUEL EXPORT: